 Please consult Sec.
 6.3, and Sec.
 6.9. for registration policies, Sec.
 6.10. for information on academic load, and Sec.
 6.16. for a discussion of schedule modification, including dropping and adding courses and withdrawing from single courses.
 Withdrawal from the University is discussed in Sec.
 6.24.1.
 The policies and procedures described in the entirety of Sec.
 5.16. (below) pertain most directly to students whose entire schedule is comprised of courses that span the full timeframe of a given semester (which is a sixteen week period in both the fall and spring semesters).
 Registration in any course or courses that do not span the entire timeframe of a semester, such as courses offered during sessions embedded within a semester and scheduled for periods of time less than the full extent of the semester, can lead to a variety of financial and financial aid outcomes upon dropping, adding and/or withdrawing from such individual courses.
 Related problems can arise when a student leaves the University before the conclusion of a semester, either voluntarily or involuntarily.
 Therefore, students who enroll in courses which do not span the entire timeframe of a semester are strongly advised to seek the counsel of personnel in the enrollment services area prior to adding, dropping and/or withdrawing from individual courses.
 Similar counsel is urged, when practicable, before students leave the University in the midst of a semester.
-(Back to ToC)

 5.16.1.
-Withdrawing from the University Prior to the End of the Drop/Add Period
+Withdrawing from the University Prior to the First Day of Classes

-If a student decides to withdraw from the University any time prior to the close of business on the last day of drop/add period, then the student must concurrently drop all his/her courses.
-The withdrawal must be official, meaning that the appropriate forms (completely filled out and endorsed by all required parties) must be received by the HUB by close of business on the final day of the drop/add period.
-A student who officially withdraws from the University prior to close of business on the last day of the drop/add period will be entitled to a 100 percent refund of tuition and fees already paid for that session.

-If applicable, the student will receive a refund of room and board charges paid for the session, less a charge for room and board that takes into account the daily rate for such services in combination with the actual number of days the student resided on-campus prior to withdrawing from the University.
+If a student decides to withdraw from the University any time prior to the start of business on the "first day of classes" (or FDOC) for the session in question and as determined by the University's official academic calendar, then the student must concurrently drop all his/her courses.
+The withdrawal must be official, meaning that the appropriate forms (completely filled out and endorsed by all required parties) must be received by the HUB prior to the FDOC.
+A student who officially withdraws from the University prior to the FDOC will be entitled to a 100 percent refund of tuition and fees already paid for that session.
+If applicable, the student will receive a refund of room and board charges paid for the session, less a charge for room and board that takes into account the daily rate for such services in combination with the actual number of days the student resided on-campus prior to the end of their residential occupancy at the University.
 Additionally, the contract a residential student signed with the office of residence life may stipulate a penalty for early termination; any such fee will be billed to the student's account.
 The student will not receive any federal, state or institutional financial aid.
 (Back to ToC)

 5.16.2.
-Withdrawing from the University After the Drop/Add Period
+Withdrawing from the University On or After the First Day of Classes